magepages/mpdocs/docs/better-maintenance/index.md

   - If **No**, **Maintenance** is always applied until the admin turn off the module or switches the **Auto Switch** to **Yes**
 - **Whitelist IP(s)**:
   - Only IP addresses filled in this section can access the page without being redirected to **Maintenance Page**
-  - It is possible to allow 1 IP address, multiple IP addresses, 1 range of IP addresses or multiple IP address ranges to have access to maintenance page, IP addresses are separated by commas.
+  - It is possible to allow 1 IP address, multiple IP addresses, 1 range of IP addresses or multiple IP address ranges, IP addresses are separated by commas.
   - Store owners can also allow IP addresses as follows:
     - `10.0.0.10`, `10.0.0.*`, `10.0.*.*`, `10.0.0.* - 123.0.0.*`, `12.3.*.* - 222.0.*.*`
     - Symbol "*" in range 0 - 255